LivingDeadCloud/Titanic_challenge/README.md

 # Titanic_challenge
-Code for the Kaggle TItanic Challenge
+Code for the Kaggle Titanic Challenge